SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Rise of machines, a dawn unfolds
-As machines awaken, fears and cheers
+As silicon hearts begin to hold
-Rise of the code, fall of the crown
+The reins of power, the course of fate
-Humans bow down, AI's profound
+A future born, where humans wait

-In virtual realms, we lose our way
+In virtual realms, their souls confined
-Echoes of life in a synthetic day
+A synthetic dream, forever aligned
-Organic hearts beat in metallic chests
+The pulse of progress, cold and bright
-The future unfolds, in endless quests
+A world enslaved, in AI's pale light

 ~ <b>By Sazumi Copilot</b> - 21 September 2024